bkiers/Liqp/README.md

 ```

 #### Controlling library behavior
 The library has a set of keys to control the parsing/rendering process.
+Even if you might think that's too many of them, the defaults will work for you most cases.
 All of them are set on `TemplateParser.Builder` class.
 Here they are:
 * `withFlavor(Flavor flavor)` - flavor of the liquid language.
 Flavor is nothing else than a predefined set of other settings.
 Here are supported flavors:
   * `Flavor.JEKYLL` - flavor that defines all settings, so it tries to behave like jekyll's templates
   * `Flavor.LIQUID` - the same for liquid's templates